alexpaden/identity-ai/workflow.md

                     2. Extract key concepts, patterns, and insights
                     3. Apply CODEX template structure directly in its response
                     4. Follow velocity-over-polish principle
+                    5. Cross-reference patterns from other.md
-                    5. Synthesize insights across all input files into results/main-result.md
+                    6. Synthesize insights across all input files into results/main-result.md
-                    6. Generate content directly rather than executing scripts
+                    7. Generate content directly rather than executing scripts
                 </description>
                 <print_to_chat>true</print_to_chat>
             </action>